daronphang/programming-resources/architectures/distributed-systems/fault-tolerance/fault-tolerance.md

 - **Mean Time to Repair (MTTR)**: The average time needed to repair a component
 - **Mean Time Between Failures (MTBF)**: MTTF + MTTR

+### Classifications

+- **Transient fault**: Occurs once and then disappears i.e. not repeatable
+- **Intermittent fault**: Occurs, vanishes, and then reappears
+- **Permanent fault**: Continues to exist until the faulty component is replaced

+## Failure models

+### Crash failure

+A crash failure occurs when a server prematurely halts, but was working correctly until it stopped.
+An important aspect of crash failures is that once the server has halted, nothing is heard from it anymore.

+### Omission failure

+An omission failure occurs when a server fails to respond to a request.
+It will generally not affect the current state of the server.
+Possible reasons include:

+- The server never got the request in the first place
+- No thread was listening for incoming requests
+- Send buffer overflows
+- Improper memory management

+### Timing failure

+Timing failures occur when the response lies outside a specified real-time interval.

+### Response failure

+Response failure is when the server's response is incorrect e.g. value or state-transition failure.

+### Arbitrary failure

+The most serious are arbitrary failures or **byzantine failures**.
+When arbitrary failures occur, clients should be prepared for the worst.
+In particular, a server may be producing output it should never have produced, but which cannot be detected as being incorrect.
+Also, it could mean that the node deviated from its algorithm in arbitrary ways, leading to crashes or unexpected behavior due to bugs or malicious activity.

 ## Dealing with faults

 Faults are generally classified as transient, intermittent, or permanent.